sermelipharo/noisify-ru/README.md

 # noisify
-a browser extension for adding noise to your data trails
+a Chrome extension that adds noise to your data trails